developeremaz/Deeplife-Zend/README.md

 Getting started
 ===============

+First off, this project uses puphpet to create a vagrant machine.
+This means that you need to get the machine running.

+    vagrant up

+You can look into the *puphpet* directory for configuration files for puphpet.
+For example, you might want to rename the specified vhost if you use this skeleton as a base for another project:

+    vhosts:
+        OPHhGx2zl3DL:
+            servername: skeleton.dev
+            serveraliases:
+                - www.skeleton.dev
+            docroot: /var/www/public

+Or even change the forwarded ports from the virtual machine:

+    network:
+        private_network: 192.168.56.101
+        forwarded_port:
+            KgfbYah64y0E:
+                host: '5271'
+                guest: '22'
+            J1S41CprJmha:
+                host: '8080'
+                guest: '80'

+You might also want to change the database name or user credentials:

+    mysql:
+    install: '1'
+    root_password: '123'
+    adminer: 0
+    databases:
+        UG5V5tUhCoM4:
+            grant:
+                - ALL
+            name: skeleton
+            host: localhost
+            user: dbuser
+            password: '123'
+            sql_file: ''

+As you can see, you can use different setups for different projects.
+Apache or nginx, postgres or mysql, the list goes on!

-Like every project using Zend Framework 2 (zf2), you must get the necessary libraries to have your base working.
+Like every project using Zend Framework 2 (zf2), you must still get the necessary libraries to have your base working.

+    vagrant ssh
+    cd /vagrant
     php composer.phar install

 Once you have the required lib for zf2, now is time to generate the default database schema.
 First off, you need to setup the database in zf2.